Glencore

 Overview

-Glencore is the world's largest diversified natural resource company and the single most important corporate actor in the Lobito Corridor ecosystem.
-From its headquarters in Baar, Switzerland, Glencore operates as both a major mining producer and the world's largest commodity trader, giving it unparalleled influence over how African minerals move from mine to global market.
+Glencore is a major diversified natural resource company and a major corporate actor in the Lobito Corridor ecosystem.
+From its headquarters in Baar, Switzerland, Glencore operates as both a major mining producer and commodity trader, giving it significant influence over how African minerals move from mine to global market.

 In the Democratic Republic of Congo, Glencore operates the Kamoto Copper Company (KCC) and Mutanda Mining — two of the largest copper-cobalt operations on the planet.
 Combined, these mines produced 247,800 tonnes of copper and 33,500 tonnes of cobalt in 2025, representing roughly 29% of Glencore's global copper output.
 The company describes itself as "the only major Western producer of copper and cobalt in the DRC."

-Glencore's Geneva-area commodity trading operations handle enormous volumes of African minerals, placing it at the nexus of production, logistics, and global commodity markets.
-This dual role — miner and trader — gives Glencore more influence over the corridor's commercial dynamics than any other single actor.
+Glencore's Geneva-area commodity trading operations handle substantial volumes of African minerals, placing it at the nexus of production, logistics, and global commodity markets.
+This dual role — miner and trader — gives Glencore significant influence over corridor commercial dynamics.

 Corridor Operations